 \section{Foundations}

 We have considered three choices for the set of allowed price paths, which we called the sample space: $C^+[0,T]$ in Section~\ref{sec:continuous}, $D^{+}[0,T]$ in Section~\ref{sec:cadlag}, and $R^{+}[0,T]$ in Appendix~\ref{app:B}.
-The assumption of continuity is traditional in this line of work \cite{takeuchi/etal:2009,\CTII,\CTIV}, and right-continuity is a natural relaxation of continuity that agrees with the direction of time: for each $t$, $\omega$ will not deviate much from $\omega(t)$ immediately after $t$.
-The purpose of this appendix is to justify the details of our definitions, and to discuss alternative definitions, in these three cases.
+The assumption of continuity is traditional in this line of work \cite{Takeuchi/etal:2009,\CTII,\CTIV}, and right-continuity is a natural relaxation of continuity that agrees with the direction of time: for each $t$, $\omega$ will not deviate much from $\omega(t)$ immediately after $t$.
+The purpose of this appendix is to justify some details of our definitions, and to discuss alternative definitions.